 I officially couldn’t wait to try the product, so much so that I perhaps instinctually wore a brand-new pair of sandals around New York the next day.
 Within minutes, I had those terrible, super-painful blisters that usually last for weeks on end.
 Okay, I thought.
 Here’s this product’s chance to wow me.
 I wrapped my blisters up with a generous amount of cream below a Band-Aid and went to bed.
 When I woke up, I unwrapped those bandages like it was Christmas morning.
 (I’m a beauty editor—these things are exciting.)
 Sure enough, as if by magic, my terrible blisters were gone, and in their place was smooth, supple skin.

-Believe me when I tell you this cream is worth its salt—the results speak for themselves.
+Believe me when I tell you this cream is worth it's salt—the results speak for themselves.
 I’ve been using it on my body, face, and lips (it has plumping properties) ever since.
 It lives up to its claim that it can heal sunburns and blisters in a matter of hours.
 In fact, an editor in the office had an ill-fated experience with an at-home waxing kit and a pretty serious burn.
 I gifted her with a sample of Chuda’s cream, and her face was practically healed 24 hours later.
-I rest my very long-winded case.
+I rest my case.